 The Thompson Writing Program offers resources for Duke Graduate Students in their work as TAs, teachers, and writers--as well as opportunities for Graduate Students to work with us as Graduate Instructors and Writing Consultants.

-The Writing in the Disciplines Program offers regular writing pedagogy workshops and consultations* for graduate student instructors and teaching assistants.
-We can help you with all aspects of your work with student writing — from developing or rethinking a W-coded course to focused assistance with developing assignments, creating grading guidelines, or other specific aspects of your teaching.
-As a Duke graduate student, you may also participate in our Teaching Writing in the Disciplines certificate program.
+The Writing in the Disciplines (WID) Program offers writing pedagogy workshops and consultations for graduate student instructors and teaching assistants.
+We can help you with all aspects of your work with student writing — from developing or rethinking a W-coded course, to focused assistance with developing assignments, creating grading guidelines, or other specific aspects of your teaching.

-Among our courses, we offer a graduate-level Independent Study (Writing 591), a faculty-directed independent study about writing pedagogy in a field of special interest.
+We offer a graduate-level course – Independent Study:Writing 591.
+This faculty-directed independent study focuses on writing pedagogy in a field of special interest.